Munroe-Meyer Institute at the University of Nebraska Medical Center

 Matched interns can request experiences with a supervisor who is also a Board Certified Behavior Analyst so that they can accrue hours towards this credential.

 Rotations are available in which intern trainees develop expertise in the assessment and treatment for individuals with autism spectrum disorder (ASD) and related disorders, and their families.
-Two unique experiences are offered through the Intensive ABA (IABA) Assessment and Treatment Track: (a) Severe Behavior, Pediatric Feeding, and Bridge (6-month rotations between two experiences or one, 12-month rotation), and (b) Autism Diagnostic and Outpatient Services (12-month rotation only).
-Interns will experience both depth and breadth of presenting behavioral concerns, skill levels, and diagnoses.
+Two unique experiences are offered through the Intensive ABA (IABA) Assessment and Treatment Track: Pediatric Feeding and Bridge (6-month rotations between two experiences or one, 12-month rotation).
+Match code Pediatric Feeding Disorders and Bridge – 141615.

 In the Pediatric Feeding Disorders rotation, interns will participate in the development and implementation of assessment and treatment procedures, generalization of treatment and caregiver training for individuals with severe feeding difficulties (e.g., food selectivity, food refusal).
 Twelve-month rotations are preferred, but not required.
 This year, we anticipate accepting one intern into Pediatric Feeding.
 In the Bridge (intensive early intervention) program, interns will work alongside psychologists, as well as doctoral- and masters-level BCBAs, to conduct comprehensive language assessments to inform the development and implementation of comprehensive treatment programs.
 Interns will be trained in a variety of evidence-based treatments, including discrete trial training and natural environment teaching, aimed at promoting skill acquisition and generalization.
 Twelve-month rotations are preferred, but not required.
 This year, we anticipate accepting one intern into Bridge.